 FUSILLI AL SUGO DE FUNGHI (with mushroom sauce, for four)

-¾ pound fresh crimini or baby bella mushrooms mushrooms
+¾ pound fresh crimini or baby bella mushrooms

 1 package of shimeji (Korean mushrooms) ends trimmed (optional)